 - The responsibilities of the exporter and importer under Incoterms 2010 and how Incoterms are used in international trade transactions.

 - The role and functioning of customs and the role of a customs agent.

 To become familiar with import procedures.

 - The different customs procedures, methods of products classification and learn to complete the Customs documents.
-To understand the role of the World Customs Organization (WCO) and the World Trade Organization (WTO)

-- The importance of correct logistics and transport management
+- The importance of correct logistics and transport management for international trade.

 as the transport documents required for each mode of transport and how to complete them.

 - To understand the functioning of marine transport, documents required for sea freight and how to complete them.

 - Familiarising the student with different types of packaging, packaging materials, the use of pallets and containers, packing marks, modes of transport and packaging, and the criteria to be used when selecting an

 - The various methods of payments used in international trade and outlining their differences, advantages, and disadvantages both for the importer and the exporter.
 What Documentary collections are and how they work.
 Export and import Collections will be analysed.